Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 The reason the player can't attack the intruder is because spells only work against those who believe in them.
 Serene components should force the whole axiom to be serene.
 Using a serene soul directly should imply some form of risk reward.
+The soul quarry is "unrealized potential" to the harmony Each death/failure makes the harmony wonder if you are making the challenges hard intentionally to betray them, which makes them spread the cyan light inside you to ensure your loyalty.
+Harmonists can only be hurt by axioms no melee attacks

 **Estate upgrades**